BrandanKeen/computational-techniques-meteorology/assignment04/README.md

-# Assignment 04 – Time Series & Population Visualization
+# Assignment 04 – Time Series & Bar Chart Visualization

 This assignment focuses on time series and comparative bar chart visualization using Python and matplotlib.
 The dataset includes: